 Zeno Kelley Explosive Harpoon Patent Drawings

-In the patent Kelley stated that the harpoon could also be used as a gun harpoon, shooting it into a whale from a shoulder gun.
-For that, Kelley suggested mounting the iron on a short rod to fit a gun barrel, rather than an iron pole.
-To fasten the whaleline Kelley provided a cast iron slide that fit loosely around the harpoon shaft, forward of the socket.
-To minimize the recoil forces that could snap the whale line due to the sudden tension imparted to it when the iron first left the gun barrel, a coil spring was positioned around the shaft between the socket and the slide.
-This spring was to act as a shock absorber to lessen the sudden impact on the whale line.
-Kelley used this feature on an earlier gun harpoon patent, in 1867, for a non-explosive gun harpoon.
-This sliding collar and coil spring feature seems to be included here as a second thought.
+In his patent, Kelley noted that the harpoon could also be used as a gun harpoon, which could be fired into a whale from a shoulder gun.
+For this purpose, Kelley suggested mounting the harpoon on a short rod to fit a gun barrel instead of an iron pole.
+To attach the whale line, Kelley provided a cast iron slide that fit loosely around the harpoon shaft, forward of the socket.
+To reduce the recoil forces that could snap the whale line due to the sudden tension when the harpoon first left the gun barrel, a coil spring was positioned around the shaft between the socket and the slide.
+This spring acted as a shock absorber to lessen the sudden impact on the whale line.
+Kelley had used this feature in an earlier 1867 patent for a non-explosive gun harpoon.
+The inclusion of this sliding collar and coil spring feature in the explosive harpoon seems to have been an afterthought.

 Charles Freeman Explosive Harpoon

-The cast iron head of the Freeman iron was hollow and filled with gunpowder.
-A time fuse with a short stem was attached to the rear of the head.
-A percussion cap was placed on a nipple at the rear of the stem which fit into a corresponding hole in the forward part of a widened shank section.
-This section was made to form a flat base on which the head was mounted.
+The Freeman harpoon featured a hollow cast iron head filled with gunpowder.
+Attached to the rear of the head was a time fuse with a short stem.
+A percussion cap was placed on a nipple at the rear of the stem, fitting into a corresponding hole in the forward part of a widened shank section.
+This section formed a flat base on which the head was mounted.
 A screw through the toe of the base secured the explosive head to the harpoon.
-The widened shank also contained the firing mechanism.
-The hammer of the firing mechanism was a metal rod, forced against the percussion cap at the base of the head by a coil spring.
+The widened shank also housed the firing mechanism.
+The hammer of this mechanism was a metal rod driven against the percussion cap at the base of the head by a coil spring.
 A small spring-loaded latch held the hammer in the cocked position.
-A large iron pivot barb at the side of the shank, opposite the screw securing the head, acted as a trigger.
-During penetration the resistance of the blubber pushed the pivot barb in toward the shank.
-This action resulted in the barb pressing against the latch holding the hammer, causing it to release the firing mechanism and exploding the head.
+A large iron pivot barb on the side of the shank, opposite the screw securing the head, acted as a trigger.
+During penetration, the resistance of the blubber pushed the pivot barb toward the shank, causing the barb to press against the latch holding the hammer.
+This action released the firing mechanism, causing the head to explode.

 Charles Freeman Harpoon Patent Drawings

-On some examples of the Freeman iron a small safety lever was provided to prevent actuating the barb inadvertantly.
-Most Freeman irons were made with two small stationary barbs brazed or forge welded to the shank to make withdrawal more difficult, preventing the iron from working its way out.
-However, there are some examples of the Freeman iron which do not have these small shank barbs.
+Some examples of the Freeman harpoon included a small safety lever to prevent inadvertent activation of the barb.
+Most Freeman harpoons were made with two small stationary barbs brazed or forge-welded to the shank to make withdrawal more difficult, preventing the harpoon from working its way out.
+However, some examples did not have these small shank barbs.

-There were several Freeman irons made, but they were never very popular, probably because the explosion would have destroyed the harpoon and its barb, and possibly would have blown the iron back out of the whale.
+Several Freeman harpoons were produced, but they never became very popular.
+This was likely because the explosion would destroy the harpoon and its barb, and possibly even blow the iron back out of the whale.

 Patents Poison Processing Shoulder-Guns Shoulder-gun Irons Spades Swivel Guns and Irons